bansari-naik/bansari-naik/README.md

 ## 💡I am currently learning :

-🌟 Generative AI: Exploring the creation of AI-generated content using GANs (Generative Adversarial Networks) and diffusion models.

-🧠 Natural Language Processing (NLP): Working on text classification, sentiment analysis, and developing language models using transformers like BERT and GPT.

 🌳 Data Structures: Mastering fundamental and advanced data structures, including arrays, linked lists, trees, graphs, heaps, and hash maps.Practicing coding challenges on platforms like LeetCode, HackerRank, and Codeforces to improve efficiency and logic.

 🌐 Web Development: Building responsive and user-friendly web applications using HTML, CSS, and JavaScript.
 Exploring modern frameworks like React and backend technologies like Django to create full-stack solutions.